 Fresh, clean water needs to be available at all times.
 Like their feed, it should not be accessible to wild animals (to the best extent possible).
 Our girls have one water container in their run, but also one in the yard that wild birds may drink from on occasion, so we take extra diligence to clean and sanitize it frequently.

 One little trick that many chicken keeps practice is putting a little splash of apple cider vinegar (ACV) in their chickens water.
-A ratio of 1 tablespoon per gallon of water is recommended.
+Use 1 tablespoon of ACV per gallon of water.
 The slight drop in pH helps prevent it from developing harmful bacteria and algae as easily.
 It is also a great little probiotic and immunity boost for the chickens, said to help ward off everything from worms to respiratory issues!
 If you decide to implement this, ensure you’re using a plastic waterer.
 The vinegar is acidic and will negatively react with metal waterers, causing corrosion and leaching.
 We use this waterer in the run with ACV, and have another galvanized metal one out in the yard that we do not add it to.

-A backyard chickens diet should primarily consist of their layer feed, and whatever else they choose to pick at while they free range – insects or plants.
-As tempting as it is, they shouldn’t be treated like your living compost system – throwing every scrap of kitchen and garden waste their way.
-This can throw off their nutritional balance, so snacks should be provided in moderation.
+A backyard chickens diet should primarily consist of their layer feed, and whatever plants and insects they pick at while free ranging.
+As tempting as it may be, don’t treat them like your living compost system – throwing every scrap of kitchen and garden waste their way.
+This can throw off their nutritional balance, so only give snacks in moderation.

 This is why you want backyard chickens most, right?
 Fresh, ethical, delicious eggs, straight from your backyard!
 Store bought eggs, even “cage free” or “free range” ones got NOTHIN’ on fresh golden home-raised chicken eggs.
 If you haven’t had the luxury of seeing and tasting the difference yet, you’re in for a treat!
 Eggs certainly are a major perk of keeping chickens.
 For us, eggs are viewed as an additional benefit of having chickens, because first and foremost, we enjoy keeping them as beloved companions.
 However, I know that is not the case for everyone.
 If eggs are your primary motivator for getting backyard chickens, take note of the laying frequency of the breeds you’re interested in.

-The breaks that chickens take from egg laying is natural.
-Laying eggs is no easy task!
-This is their way to conserve energy and nutrients for more important things at times, like staying healthy.
+Breaks are good and natural, as laying eggs is no easy task!
+This is their way to conserve energy and nutrients for more important things at times, like staying warm and healthy.
 Therefore, we do not support artificially lighting coops during the winter to promote winter laying on this homestead.
 Like human women, chickens carry only a set amount of eggs in their bodies from the time they are born until they die.
-So if you push them to lay all winter, they’ll just run out of eggs and stop laying earlier in life.
+So if you push them to lay all winter, they’ll just “run out” of eggs and stop laying earlier in life.
 We don’t mind a break from eating eggs ourselves, because honestly, sometimes we have so many that we get tired of them!